Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 ### Scenario

 - The sample implements an **onboarding** scenario where a profile is created for a new user whose fields are pre-populated by the available information about the user on Microsoft Graph.
-- The **ProfileSPA** uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) to authenticate a user and [React-Redux](https://react-redux.js.org/) to store id and access tokens. (:warning: if you do use [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension), remember to disable it in production to avoid exposing your store.)
+- The **ProfileSPA** uses [MSAL React (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) to authenticate a user and [React-Redux](https://react-redux.js.org/) to store id and access tokens. (:warning: if you do use [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension), remember to disable it in production to avoid exposing your store.)
 - Once the user authenticates, **ProfileSPA** obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure AD.
 - The access token is then used to authorize the **ProfileAPI** to call MS Graph API **on user's behalf**.
 In order to call MS Graph API, **ProfileAPI** uses the [MS Graph SDK](https://docs.microsoft.com/graph/sdks/sdks-overview).
 - To protect its endpoint and accept only the authorized calls, the ProfileAPI uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web).